-Some weeks ago, I had a conversation of deep interest with Dr. Tomas Leijtens from Stanford University.
-Tomas has an important research expertise in perovskite stability.
-Thus he wrote some month ago a review about it: Towards enabling stable lead halide perovskite solar cells; interplay between structural, environmental, and thermal stability.
+Some weeks ago, I had a conversation of deep interest with Dr Tomas Leijtens from Stanford University.
+Tomas has important research expertise in perovskite stability.
+Thus he wrote some month ago a review about it: Towards enabling stable lead halide perovskite solar cells; the interplay between structural, environmental, and thermal stability.

-To what extent are Perovksite Solar Cell unstable?
+To what extent are Perovskite Solar Cell unstable?

-Perovskite solar cells major problem is their unstability.
-It is actually the one to solve in the coming years, before it can hit the marketplace.
+Perovskite solar cells major problem is their instability.
+It is actually the one to solve in the coming years before it can hit the marketplace.
 Because of their rapid evolution, many of the problems are evolving and today’s problem with stability are not the one perovskite used to face.

 ABX₃ organometal halide materials can crystallise in the so-called perovskite structure (the name was inspired from the Perovskite, a piezoelectric mineral).
 In this configuration, PV properties have been measured and are about to exceed silicon performances.
 Under uncontrolled chemical, temperature or illumination conditions, the metal halide compounds might evolve in other crystalline phases or into any structure that has no optical property.
 Therefore, scientists observe losses in the PCE.

 There are other ways to deteriorate the PV properties of the perovskite solar cells.
 Thermal decomposition is one of them.
 In fact, temperature disrupts the crystal lattice, and acceleration of this phenomenon has been observed with moisture and oxygen.
-Organic material like methylamonium have been shown to be the source of this thermal instability because it is acidic and volatile.
-Replacement with Cesium have shown enhanced thermal stability.
+Organic material like methylammonium has been shown to be the source of this thermal instability because it is acidic and volatile.
+Replacement with Cesium has shown enhanced thermal stability.

-Furthermore moisture and oxygen are the most harmful for the perovskite solar cells stability.
+Furthermore, moisture and oxygen are the most harmful for the perovskite solar cells stability.
 Oxygen leads to photo-oxidation of the devices that worsen the PV properties.
-Moisture can create hydrogen bonds with the acidic Methylamonium cation.
+Moisture can create hydrogen bonds with the acidic Methylammonium cation.
 That deteriorates the structure.

 Encapsulation is a way to lower such stability deficiency.

-Tomas has shown that these stability concerns are linked eachother.
-To fix one of these, one should take in consideration the others, because they can have a positive influence.
+Tomas has shown that these stability concerns are linked to each other.
+To fix one of these, one should take into consideration the others, because they can have a positive influence.
 Devising a less acidic or aprotic cation, for example, can overcome both the moisture and the thermal issues.

-When talking about his work, Tomas had a valuable view about the stability problem:
+When talking about his work, Tomas had a valuable view of the stability problem:

 I think that the community we are focuses too much on quick test on stability.
 We have to move to relevant stability tests.
 A solar panel usually lasts 25 years on a rooftop.
 Even if it is not our primary goal, it is necessary to carry out long scale research.